Big Data Hadoop Certification Training Course

 Export also works in a similar manner.

 The export tool exports a set of files from HDFS back to an RDBMS.
-The files given as input to Sqoop contain records, which are called as rows in table.
+The files given as input to Sqoop contain records, which are called as rows in the table.

 When we submit our Job, it is mapped into Map Tasks which brings the chunk of data from HDFS.
 These chunks are exported to a structured data destination.
 Combining all these exported chunks of data, we receive the whole data at the destination, which in most of the cases is an RDBMS (MYSQL/Oracle/SQL Server).

 Reduce phase is required in case of aggregations.
 But, Apache Sqoop just imports and exports the data; it does not perform any aggregations.
-Map job launch multiple mappers depending on the number defined by user.
+Map job launch multiple mappers depending on the number defined by the user.
 For Sqoop import, each mapper task will be assigned with a part of data to be imported.
 Sqoop distributes the input data among the mappers equally to get high performance.
-Then each mapper creates connection with the database using JDBC and fetches the part of data assigned by Sqoop and writes it into HDFS or Hive or HBase based on the arguments provided in the CLI.
+Then each mapper creates a connection with the database using JDBC and fetches the part of data assigned by Sqoop and writes it into HDFS or Hive or HBase based on the arguments provided in the CLI.

-Now that we understand the architecture and working of Apache Sqoop, lets understand the difference between Apache Flume and Apache Sqoop.
+Now that we understand the architecture and working of Apache Sqoop, let’s understand the difference between Apache Flume and Apache Sqoop.